 Frank Jones Memorial Warden Patrol Fund

-A HUGE THANK YOU to everyone who purchased tickets for the Owens River trip.
-Congratulations to Tim Leary, the winner of this year's trip.
+A HUGE THANK YOU to everyone who purchased tickets for the Yellowstone and Owens River trips.
+Congratulations to Tim Leary, the winner of this year's Owens trip and Kendall Jones, the winner of the Yellowstone trip.

 100% of the proceeds are forwarded to the California Department of Fish and Wildlife to fund extra warden patrols on the Kings River to help reduce the trout poaching.
 This program has raised more than $110,000.

 The following is a testimonial from, George Pilling, winner of the 2020 Yellowstone trip.

 My son, Sam, and I arrived at Cabins West Lodgings in West Yellowstone on August 18.
 Jimmie rents some very comfortable rooms there.
 After getting settled in we talked with Jimmie about the next few days and where we would fish.
 He knows Yellowstone well, so had lots of ideas and recommendations, which we took.
 We left daily before 8 although Jimmie is flexible about start times if you want to sleep in for some reason.
 Driving anywhere takes a while, so we were on the water by mid-morning.
 We caught fish everywhere we went.
 Lunch was whatever we brought with us and we were ready to quit by late afternoon, depending on the length of the drive back.